orianbreaux/RepData_PeerAssessment1/PA1_template.md

 sum(!complete.cases(data))
 ```

 To fill in missing values, replace NA values for given intervals with their corresponding daily steps average.
+For example, if time interval 1 is an NA value, replace with the calculated daily average for time interval 1.

 ```{r,echo=TRUE}
 data_na <- data[!complete.cases(data),]